Keep it short and sweet

 Have courage in your convictions

 When discussing your choice to go vegan in a little more depth, keep in mind you won't change anyone's mind in the course of one conversation.
 Prepare by doing careful research and giving thought not only to your personal reasons for choosing to be vegan, but also the wider issues of animal use, the environment and human health.
 Try to answer in a positive way and try to remain calm.
 Even if the conversation leaves you feeling exhausted, remember it may have been more productive than you think.
 If others get angry, that’s usually their problem – and it normally won’t last.
-When you have more confidence in yourself and your decision, check out out blog on how to maximise your outreach to non-vegans.
+Sometimes sharing with them positive videos of animals will help your friends and family make the connection: or they'll at least make you feel good!
+And, when you have more confidence in yourself and your decision, you can find out how to maximise your outreach to non-vegans.

 Enjoy the triumphs of vegan living

 Meeting other vegans can be a great way to chat about vegan living, share your favourite recipes and encourage each other with vegan experiences.
-Compare notes on what's going well, the challenges you’re facing, your long-term vision and the next achievable steps in your vegan journey.
+Compare notes on the benefits of going vegan, the challenges you’re facing, your long-term vision and the next achievable steps in your vegan journey.
 The Vegan Society has a network of Local and Group Contacts where you can meet other vegans and volunteering is a great way to learn quickly, gain experience and meet new people.